-Mercury General reported its fourth quarter earnings results on February 16.
-The company reported revenues of \$1.1 billion for the quarter, which was up 8% compared to the previous year's period.
-Net premiums written declined 0.1% year over year, to \$900 million.
+Mercury General reported its first quarter earnings results on May 4.
+The company reported revenues of \$1.0 billion for the quarter, which was up 4% compared to the previous year's period.
+Net premiums written declined 0.4% year over year, to \$950 million.
 The fact that net written premiums were down year over year will likely mean that earned premiums could be under pressure during coming quarters.
-Mercury General's investment income and investment gains improved by a lot during the quarter, as net realized investment gains rose to \$90 million for the quarter, up more than three-fold year over year.
-Net investment income totaled \$34 million during the third quarter, down marginally compared to the previous year's period, due to a decline in the average yield on investments.
+Mercury General's investment income and investment gains improved by a lot during the quarter, as net realized investment gains rose to \$33 million for the quarter, versus a net investment loss, on a GAAP basis, during the previous year's quarter, which had been negatively impacted by the equity market downturn in spring 2020 that was caused by the pandemic.

-Mercury General's adjusted earnings-per-share totaled \$1.38 during the fourth quarter, beating the analyst consensus estimate easily.
+Mercury General's adjusted earnings-per-share totaled \$1.34 during the first quarter, beating the analyst consensus estimate easily.
 The adjusted result backs out one-time accounting items.
 The coronavirus hasn't had a meaningful impact on Mercury General's profitability so far.
-2020 was a strong year for Mercury, as earnings-per-share were higher than during all previous years, at \$5.54, although it is expected that 2021 will be a somewhat weaker year.
+2020 was a strong year for Mercury, as earnings-per-share were higher than during all previous years, at \$5.54, although it is expected that 2021 will be a somewhat weaker year again.